ece-student/Team-16/docs/Milestone3/milestone3.md

 * wallOrientation- uses global variables that detect front, left and right wall sensors.
 Uses a local variable "wall" which is initialized to zero.
 Then the wall variable is updated depending on the orientation of the robot and where the wall location is.
 * update_WallMatrix- updates the wall matrix depending on the results from wall orientation.

-For additional information on the implementation of the line following and turning algorithms check out our previous work from [milestone1]()
+For additional information on the implementation of the line following and turning algorithms check out our previous work from [Milestone 1](./docs/milestones/1.md)

 ##### Stack and Back tracking Functions
 * opposite- used for back tracking.
 In this case the rightOrientation function is called twice to ensure that the direction is updated twice since the robot makes a 180 degree turn.